pjlintw/CL20/assignment5/README.md

 The sampling frequency in the default setting has huge unbalanced phenomena between topic 11, 13 and the other.
 We are curious about using other hypermeter to observe the smapling frequency and latent topic modeling.
 Thus, we tried to trained the LDA model by modifying `alpha` as bellow.

-### Alpla-20 LDA model
+### Alpla-25 LDA model

 ![alt text](./images/2021-01-25_11-14-11.png)
 *Figure 2.
-The second figure shows the model ran in the same setting but using `alpha=50`.
+The second figure shows the model ran in the same setting but using `alpha=25`.
 All the other hyperparameters are same as previous one.*

-The high frequent word in the movie reviews, such as `film`, `movie`, `good`, `like` and `one`, occur in our result.
+The high frequent words in the movie reviews, such as `film`, `movie`, `good`, `like` and `one`, occur in this result.
 But they are not in a topic group.

-And we can not even find any group that has inner similarity between their frequent words.
+We can not even find any group that has inner similarity between their frequent words as in previous result.

+Although the sampling frequency are more balanced in term of comparing with tpoics which has relative higher frequencies  , like topic 11, 13 in previous result.
+It wasn't assigned simialr words to one particular topic.
+We still curious if there is relation between sampling frequency or topic modeling.
+We are planing to observe more sucecessful exmaples to see if similar phenomena when word frequencies are high unbalanced.

 ### Analyse the word distribution over 20 topics

+We make the assumption based on the latent variable distribution.
+If words has similar latent distribution, they may be similar meaning.
+And we can treat word as an `n` dimensional vecotr (n_topics).

 We utilise the learned matrix to by computing words similarity.